 3.1 The general entrepreneur code of conduct

-- Prevent visitors from touching wild animals with their hands or with tools and in addition prevent that things are thrown on or against animals.
+- Prevent visitors from touching wild animals and prevent that things are thrown on or against animals.

 - Prevent feeding wildlife, as that might harm the animals and may have a negative effect on their natural behavior.

-- Prevent the visitors to swim with seals, due to security reasons.
+- Prevent the visitors from swimming with seals, to ensure safety.

-- Remind visitors not to throw garbage into the nature, but to use garbage cans.
+- Remind visitors not to litter, but to use garbage cans.

 - To have an environmentally friendly policy, e.g. regarding garbage sorting.
-In addition, it is important that garbage cans are accessible on seal watching sites and on board seal watching boats, to avoid that garbage is thrown in the environment.
+In addition, it is important that garbage cans are accessible on seal watching sites and on board seal watching boats, to avoid litter in the environment.

-- If possible, record animal species and number of individuals observed in sightseeing tours.
+- If possible, record animal species and number of individuals observed on sightseeing tours.

 3.2 Additional code for the seal watching boat

-The crew of the seal-watching boat should in addition pay attention to following issues;
+The crew of the seal watching boat should also consider the following issues:

-- Seal haul out sites are particularly sensitive for disturbance.
-Haul out sites should be approached from an oblique angle (avoid approaching the haul out site directly).
-If animals are paying attention to the boat it is possible that the presence of the boat has an impact on the natural behavior of the seals.
-It is then important to be prepared moving away calmly and quietly from the haul out site.
+- Seal haul-out sites are particularly sensitive to disturbance.
+Haul-out sites should be approached from an oblique angle (avoid approaching the haul-out site directly).
+If animals are paying attention to the boat it is possible that the presence of the boat has an impact on the natural behaviour of the seals.
+It is then important to be prepared to move away calmly and quietly.

 - Seals are curious animals and often approach humans.
 However, the boat should never follow seals that are in the sea.
-The crew should recommend the visitors to use binoculars to see better, rather than approaching the seals to closely.
-The crew should hold extra binoculars for the visitors.
+The crew should recommend that visitors use binoculars to see better, rather than approaching the seals too closely.
+The crew should have extra binoculars for the visitors.

-- If the animals show any sign of impact from the boat on their natural behavior (e.g. many seals are vigilant and paying attention to the boat), it is important to move away from the haul out site before the animals flush into the sea.
+- If the animals show any sign of disturbance of their natural behaviour caused by the boat (e.g. many seals are vigilant and paying attention to the boat), it is important to move away from the haul-out site before the animals flush into the sea.
 The captain is responsible for driving the boat away if the seals show signs of disturbance.
-The crew should recommend the visitors to behave calmly in the boat at any time and not to speak loudly in the presence of wild animals.
+The crew should advise the visitors to behave calmly in the boat at all times and to speak softly in the presence of wild animals.

-- Prevent to sail between single animals and the rest of the group and thereby separating single animals from the group.
-In addition it is important to prevent from scaring animals up on land.
+- Avoid sailing between single animals and the rest of the group and thereby separating single animals from the group.
+In addition, it is important to avoid scaring animals up on land.

-- Prevent sudden noise from the engine and sudden changes in direction and speed.
+- Avoid sudden engine noises and sudden changes in direction and speed.

-- It is important to keep the engine and other parts of the boat in good condition to minimize noise and oil leaking from the boat.
+- It is important to keep the engine and other parts of the boat in good condition to minimize noise and pollution from the boat.